Request your Consultation

 Probably the most important reason to have a tax attorney represent you in Tax Court is experience.
 The IRS has a team of legal professionals representing it in Tax Court.
 These professionals understand tax laws and tax court rules.
 They are seasoned attorneys who are aggressive in and outside of the courtroom.
 You do not want to go up against them yourself.
 Instead, you want a seasoned, experienced tax lawyer who can be even more aggressive as he fights for your legal rights in tax court.

-Contact one of our Las Vegas tax court lawyers today at 702-893-9500 or via email to arrange a free initial consultation to discuss your legal needs.
+Contact one of our Las Vegas tax court lawyers today at 702-893-9500 or via email to arrange an initial consultation to discuss your legal needs.